How do I reach the Tulane Law School Financial Aid Office?

 How do I apply for a scholarship award from Tulane Law School?

 Merit scholarship determinations are made in conjunction with the admission decision, on the basis of the contents of the application file.
 No other form is required to apply for merit-based scholarship.
 In general, merit-based scholarships are included in the acceptance packet.
 A merit-based scholarship constitutes the entire scholarship portion of a financial aid package.
-Additional scholarship funds will not be awarded.
+Additional scholarship funds will not be offered.

 Most scholarships and tuition waivers at Tulane are awarded to JD and LLM candidates on the basis of the information presented in the admission file.
-These awards are generally described as "merit-based," although most of the recipients also demonstrate financial need.
+These offerings are generally described as "merit-based," although most of the recipients also demonstrate financial need.
 At Tulane, the terms "scholarship," "tuition waiver", and "grant" are synonymous.

 About 60 percent of the members of each class receive a scholarship of some size.